Bedfordshire Birding in June

 Broom © Steve Blain

-Scarce and rare visitors this month may be wandering failed breeders from southerly areas and previous June records have included the only accepted county records of Black Kite (1989), Bee-eater (1991), Serin (first live record 2003), all of which will surely reappear soon, though Red-footed Falcon (2006, three in 2008,and 2013) is perhaps more likely.
-There are also two Night Heron records (1970, 1988), a Corncrake for two weeks in 1988, which may be more likely now with reintroduced populations expanding in the Nene Washes, and Golden Oriole (2012).
+Scarce and rare visitors this month may be wandering failed breeders from southerly areas and previous June records have included the only accepted county records of Black Kite (1989), Bee-eater (1991), both of which will surely reappear soon, though Red-footed Falcon (2006, three in 2008,and 2013) is perhaps more likely.
+There are also three Night Heron records (1970, 1988, 2021), and a Corncrake for two weeks in 1988, which may be more likely now with reintroduced populations expanding in the Nene Washes.
+Golden Oriole has also been noted in a few years in the last decade.

 Less likely to be found again, and more recently recorded, many local birders will remember the Razorbill that appeared in calm conditions in 2002 and the Roseate Tern (2008).